Table of Contents

 4. Make Use of the Early Reviewer Program by Amazon

 Amazon’s terms can be sometimes tricky, so the best way you can safely get reviews without violating the guidelines is to use a tool that’s from Amazon themselves.
 I’m specifically talking about the Early Reviewer Program.
+Amazon’s terms can be sometimes tricky, so the best way you can safely get Amazon reviews without violating the guidelines is to use a tool that’s from Amazon themselves.
+I’m specifically talking about the Early Reviewer Program.

 With the Early Reviewer Program, you can get a number of reviews for your products.
 However, this is only applicable if you’re a new seller.
 Basically, you have to enroll your products which don’t have any reviews yet.
 Once they’re included in the program, Amazon will do their best to reach out to potential customers and provide them with special offers to prompt them to leave honest reviews.